cetz-package/cetz/src/draw/shapes.typ

   },)
 }

+/// Merge two or more paths by concattenating their elements
+///
+/// Note that the draw direction of the joined elements is important
+/// to be continuous, as jumps get connected by straight lines!
+///
+/// - body (drawables): Drawables to be merged into one
+/// - close (bool): Auto-close the path (by a straight line)
+/// - name (none,string): Element name
+/// - ..style (style): Style key-value pairs
 #let merge-path(body, close: false, name: none, ..style) = {
   // No extra positional arguments from the style sink assert(type(body) in (array, function),